 Construction of the Build Alternatives would use water for the following activities: dust control, tunneling (increasing the water content of soil optimizes tunnel boring), preparing concrete, and reseeding/ replanting temporary use areas.
 As such, water demand from construction of the Build Alternatives would require the allocation of additional water entitlements.
 Mitigation Measure PUE-MM#1, described in Section 3.6, Public Utilities and Energy, will require the Authority to prepare an updated water supply analysis that identifies detailed water supply needs for construction and operation of the selected Build Alternative.
-Based on the results of the water supply analysis, the Authority will coordinate with applicable water agencies to determine if allocations for additional water supply are needed for project construction and operation.
-In the event that additional water supply is needed from the State Water Project, the Authority shall pay the water agencies its fair share of the State Water Project fees (per acre-foot of their allocations), which are used for constructing and operating the State Water Project conveyance facilities.
+Based on the results of the water supply analysis, the Authority will coordinate with the water suppliers to identify the specific suppliers for construction water based on conditions at that time.
+As explained in Section 3.6, Public Utilities and Energy, sufficient water supplies have been identified to serve the project and other reasonably foreseeable development in all water year types.
 In addition, the Authority will be required to utilize nonpotable water during construction and operation, to the extent feasible.
 For example, water coming from the tunnels will be treated to reduce turbidity, and then recycled.

 This water will be used several times during construction for lubrication and cooling purposes, reducing demand from municipal water sources.